How to train a cat to use the litter box?

 During the first few weeks of life, the kitten is still a very young baby, so it won't be able to control where it does its business.
 At most, it will follow in its mother's footsteps, trying to learn how to survive its new adventure.

-If your furry friend doesn't learn to use the litter box instinctively or by learning directly from his mother's behavior, read on for tips from the Arquivet team.
+If your furry friend doesn't learn to use the litter box instinctively or directly from his mother's behavior, read on for tips from the Arquivet team.

 Where to put the cat litter box?